Starting Homeschool Mid-Year

 Used Curriculum

-Post out to used curriculum sites for the kits of people who started with homeschooling and then for one reason or another switched to another form of schooling later in the year.
-I think this would be hard to find, but perfect for you and a blessing for the seller, who would otherwise likely find herself tossing the workbooks.
-Check:
+Post out to used curriculum sites for the kits of people who started with homeschooling and then, for one reason or another, switched to another form of schooling later in the year.
+I think this would be hard to find but perfect for you and a blessing for the seller, who would otherwise likely find herself tossing the workbooks.

 Start from the Beginning

-You can work through a whole kit in less time, or open the texts in the middle and hope for the best.
-Working through all of third grade in half a year is more achievable than you might think since he would be working entirely at his own pace.
-However, it is a lot to accomplish, so not my favorite recommendation unless you feel he would benefit from loads of structure and review work.
+You can work through a whole kit quickly or open the texts in the middle and hope for the best.
+Working through the third grade in half a year is more achievable than you might think since he would be working entirely at his own pace.
+However, it is a lot to accomplish, so it is not my favorite recommendation unless you feel he would benefit from loads of structure and review work.
 (Review work can either build confidence and fill in holes or bore a child.
 You know him best to know which is true of him!)

 Major on the Majors

 My favorite solution is to simply major on the majors.
-Instead of looking at an Elite kit with all the bells and whistles, be content with a Basic Kit and add-in one or two things that will make the rest of the year sparkle for him.
+Instead of looking at an Elite kit with all the bells and whistles, be content with a Basic Kit and add one or two things that will make the rest of the year sparkle for him.
 For instance, add his favorite STEM kit or game, but not every single one.
-Then every week you'd expect more pages of thinking skills (for instance) than most third-graders would need to do, but none of the science or history.
+Then, every week, you'd expect more pages of thinking skills (for instance) than most third-graders would need to do, but none of the science or history.

 Customize the Next Grade Level

 Or, you could customize 4th grade instead.
-This is a good option for a child who is advanced already and would benefit from a slower pace per-day getting started.
-It is very important to have him take the math placement test and look at the 4th-grade language arts samples just before ordering to make sure that he will not be overwhelmed or bored with it.
-You would then have 1.5 years to finish it all up, which should set a fairly easy pace.
+This is a good option for a child who is already advanced and would benefit from a slower pace per day getting started.
+It is very important to have him take the math placement test and look at the 4th-grade language arts samples just before ordering to ensure he will not be overwhelmed or bored.
+You would have 1.5 years to finish it, which should set a reasonably easy pace.

 Work Through the Summer

 Alternatively, he could work a typical kit but work through the summer.
-If he would benefit from covering all of the information but not from long school days, this might be your solution.
-Many families love year-round schooling anyway (ourselves included) so with the right mindset, this would let you cover everything at a close-to-traditional pace without skipping around.
+This might be your solution if he would benefit from covering all of the information but not from long school days.
+Many families love year-round schooling anyway (ourselves included), so with the right mindset, you can cover everything at a close-to-traditional pace without skipping around.

 Does this help?
 Raise more questions?
 Don't hesitate to ask!